-Last updated: 2013-04-15
+Last updated: 2016-04-14

-- Any variable remuneration which may be offered to senior executives will be determined on the basis of pre-determined Group and individual goals relating to the management of the Company and the Company’s financial development, and taking into account the personal development of the individual concerned.
+- Any variable remuneration which may be offered to senior executives will be decided on the basis of pre-determined Group-wide and individual goals relating to the management of the Company and the Company’s financial development, and taking into account the personal development of the individual concerned.
 Current variable remuneration to senior executives is described in more detail in Note 8 in the Annual Report.